CleverCloud/documentation/content/doc/addons/mysql/_index.md

 - Manage tables (create, delete...).
 - Manage indexes.

-If you think your system might require more advanced administrative access, [contact Clever Cloud support](https://console.clever-cloud.com/ticket-center-choice) to explain your use case, and we will work with you to find a solution.
+If you think your system might require more advanced administrative access, contact [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice) to explain your use case, and we will work with you to find a solution.

 Here is the list of actions that you won't be able to perform:
 - Database administration (for example you won't be able to create new databases).